 Tips for Getting More Miles Out of Your Car

-Racing through traffic lights, taking corners too fast, and braking hard are all driving behaviors that add unnecessary wear to your car.
-Driving in a calm, cool manner will help you get the most life out of your car.
-Your fuel tank will thank you too (as will the other drivers sharing the road).
+Racing through traffic lights, taking corners too fast, and braking hard are all driving behaviors that add unnecessary wear to your car and can cause parts to wear out prematurely.

 Driving responsibly will keep you and your car safe, and it can also help save you money — you can get better gas mileage and avoid things like traffic tickets and even accidents that can increase your insurance rates.

 Most people can’t and won’t simply pick up and move just to keep their cars running longer, but it is true that some locations are better for cars than others.